Errorname/prismapizza/Notes.md

     - Where REST can be seen as a collection of documents (for example, in a social network app, each user would be a document, each post would be a document) and sometimes, there would be links between these documents could be as an array of ids or URLs.
     - In opposition, with GraphQL, we think about relations between entities.
 We look at how users entities are connected to other users.
 And how users are linked to posts entities.
     - What does it mean in practice?
-    - Let's do a simple feature: In our fictional social network, we would want to have a page, where we show the name of a user, its posts, and its three lastest followers.
+    - Let's do a simple feature: In our fictional social network, we would want to have a page, where we show the name of a user, its posts, and its three latest followers.
     - This is how we would do it in REST:
       - First, we have to make a query to the user endpoint, to retrieve all the user's data.
       - Then, we have to make a second query to the post endpoint, to retrieve all of its posts.